yossi-laor/FITBIT-at-LOCKDWON/README.md

 Heartrate-plot -- plots the full heart rate for some interesting activities

-Interval-cycling -- tries to identify cycles in order to identify the 'best' activities; work in progress
+Interval-cycling -- analyses activities that include short cycles or intervals

-Sandbox -- tries a few methods to identify cycles in the activity heart rates
+Sandbox -- tries a few frequency-domain methods to identify cycles or intervals

 These are data files: